-- 1. Find the gravitational force between two humans of mass 50 kg if the distance between them is 10 m. - 2.
-Imagine that you are a NASA engineer in the early days of a Mars exploration program and you need to come up with a project of the first Mars rover.
+- 1. Find the gravitational force between two humans of mass 70 kg if the distance between them is 10 m. - 2.
+Imagine that you are a NASA engineer in the early days of a Mars exploration program and you need to come up with a project of the first Martian rover.
 For this project it is critical to know the free fall acceleration on Mars, but no one has been there yet to measure it.
 Luckily, from astronomical measurements you know mass and radius of Mars.
 Mass of Mars is $M_M = 6.4 \cdot 10^{23}$ kg and radius of Mars is $R_M = 3400$ km.
 Use this information to calculate the free fall acceleration on Mars for success of the rover project. - 3.
 Find the gravitational force acting on you from the Earth, the Moon and the Sun.
-Use Google search to find the necessary masses and distances (try to use a credible source).
+Rank them from the strongest to the weakest.
+Use Google search to find the necessary masses and distances (try to use a credible source). - 4.
+Find the mass of the Earth knowing its' radius $R_E \approx 6400$ km.